 When an employee is made redundant, they are entitled to be paid for all holidays which has been accrued but not yet taken; this is typically paid as a lump sum payment in the redundant employee’s final pay.
 The additional holiday entitlement built up over the furloughed period will need to be factored into the cost of making any staff redundant once this scheme ends.

-The ending of the furlough scheme signals the tapering off of government support.
+At some point in 2021, the furlough scheme will end and the tapering off of government support will begin.
 Once these costs return and financial support is reduced, some companies will unfortunately discover that they are simply unable to continue trading.

 If you are worried your company will struggle to survive once the furlough scheme comes to an end, it is vital that you seek expert help and advice from a licensed insolvency practitioner.
 Real Business Rescue has over 70 insolvency practitioners across the country, here to provide you with the guidance you need.